Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 Measured comparison result:

 - this is a different test from the Astropy validation above
-- it compares the sampled source pixels from `formal-TAN` in `Orthographic` mode and from `HPC` at the same displayed on-disk screen radius
+- it compares the source pixels sampled by `formal-TAN` in `Orthographic` mode and by `HPC` at the same displayed on-disk screen radius
 - native-resolution comparison between `formal-TAN` in `Orthographic` mode and `HPC` on the TAN samples gives:
   - `sample.171.fits` (`1.009 AU`):